Clicky

 73. Bovine TB: Expenditure for 2010/11 in Scotland

-74. The conversation and management of the European badger (Meles meles).
+74. The conservation and management of the European badger (Meles meles).
 Nature and environment, No. 90.
 Council of Europe.
 Authored by H.I Griffiths and D.H Thomas.
 1997.

 75. The History, Distribution, Status and Habitat Requirements of the Badger in Britain.
 Peterborough; Nature Conservancy Council.
 Authored by P Cresswell, S Harris and DJ Jefferies.
 1990.